 Online workshops can benefit from having an additional facilitator, particularly when working with clients as a freelancer or with external organizations.
 If you’re working with an external group, having a co-facilitator from that team can ensure those people have a voice they trust helping to guide them through the process.

 Having a co-facilitator in the room during hybrid meetings can also be useful when it comes to managing the group and keeping everyone engaged.
 In those situations where you have some people collected together, having one facilitator looking after the remote participants and another looking after the live folks is a good strategy.
+To learn more about different tips and styles for co-facilitation check out our in-depth guide here.

 When you do co-facilitate, it’s still worth having a single leader or owner of the workshop helps to ensure that the process is effective and to be able to make changes if something isn’t working.
 Find what works for you and your team but remember that everything you do should be in service of helping the group engage with the process.